 THE SIEGE OF KONIGSBERG - 1262

-Siege of Königsberg was a siege laid upon the city
+Siege of Königsberg was a siege laid upon the city of Königsberg

-the Great Prussian Uprising in 1262.
+Uprising in 1262.
 Pagan Prussians rose against their conquerors, who tried

 to convert them to Christianity, after Lithuanians and Samogitians soundly defeated the joint forces of the Teutonic Knights

 and the Livonian Order in the Battle of Durbe in 1260.
 The first years of the uprising were successful to Prussians, who defeated

 the Knights in the open battles and besieged Teutonic castles.
 However, Prussians faced great difficulties attacking and capturing

-Prussians had built small forts
+Prussians had built small forts around the

-had gone home to Sambia, the soldiers rode towards the city and were ambushed.
+gone home to Sambia, the soldiers rode towards the city and were ambushed.
 Heavy fighting ensured and Prussians were driven

 into a village.
 When enforcement arrived from Königsberg, the battle was won.
 The Knights counted some dead 3,000 bodies